fhiso/sources-and-citations/rdfa-bindings.md

                            ( '?' iquery )?  ( '#' ifragment )?

 The definitions of `NCName` is found in [XML Names].
-The various productions referenced the definition of `reference` are defined in &#x5B;[RFC 3987](http://tools.ietf.org/html/rfc3987)].
+The various productions referenced in the definition of `reference` are defined in &#x5B;[RFC 3987](http://tools.ietf.org/html/rfc3987)].
 None of these `ipath` productions match a string beginning "`//`", therefore IRIs of the form `http://`... never match the `curie` syntax production.
 There